 Dr Lewis Ball

-Chief, CSIRO Astronomy and Space Science
+Former Director, CSIRO Astronomy and Space Science

 Before returning to CSIRO as CASS Chief, Dr Ball was Deputy Director of the Atacama Large Millimeter/submillimeter Array (ALMA) from September 2010.
 As the Deputy Director of ALMA, he had joint responsibility (with the ALMA Director) for all construction and operations activities for this USD 1.6 billion project, and he led the successful commencement of ALMA's scientific operation.